Impact

 Risk and Exploitability

-The flaw carries a high severity rating.
-EPSS information is not currently available, and it is not listed in the CISA KEV catalog.
+The flaw carries a CVSS score of 8.1, indicating a very high severity rating.
+The EPSS score is less than 1%, indicating a very low probability of exploitation, and it is not listed in the CISA KEV catalog.
 Nevertheless, because arbitrary code execution can be achieved via network traffic, the potential for exploitation remains significant.
-The issue is classified as CWE‑416 and warrants prompt remediation.
+The issue is classified as CWE‑416 and CWE‑825 and warrants prompt remediation.

 OpenCVE Enrichment